irene-vanessa/top-african-companies-web-scraping/README.md

-## Scraping From Wikipedia: Largest Companies in Africa by Revenue
+## Data Scraping: Largest Companies in Africa by Revenue

 This repository contains a Python project that scrapes and structures data from Wikipedia on the largest companies in Africa by revenue.